 5. Assume the Current Owner’s Mortgage

-How Assuming Current Owner’s Mortgage Works:
+How Assuming the Current Owner’s Mortgage Works

 • Step 1: Identify properties where the seller’s mortgage is assumable, meaning that it can be transferred to a new owner without refinancing.